glenn-m/glenn-m/README.md

 ### Hi there 👋

-I'm a Site Reliability Engineer at DigitalOcean.
-Previously, I was at MariaDB Corporation as a SRE.

-- 💬 Ask me about: Go, Elixir, NixOS, Prometheus

 <!--
 **glenn-m/glenn-m** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.